Pacific Motorway M1 Palm Beach (Nineteenth Avenue) to Tugun

 - October 2020: Construction started on Package C Palm Beach (Nineteenth Avenue) to Tugun.

-- End 2023: Construction on Package C expected to finish.
+- 2024: Package C expected to open progressively.